-Our products, services and media productions impact the environment at each stage of their life cycle.
-AT&T works to understand and manage such impacts, and we help customers make informed purchasing decisions for certain products like wireless devices.
+Our products, services and media productions can impact the environment at each stage of their life cycle.
+AT&T works to understand and manage such impacts, and we help customers make informed purchasing decisions for certain products, like wireless devices.

 We work closely with suppliers, customers and community groups to improve the sustainability of our products and services throughout their life cycle.
-We outline our expectations for suppliers in our AT&T Principles of Conduct for Suppliers and WarnerMedia Ethical Sourcing Guidelines, which cover topics such as eliminating wasteful practices, being more energy efficient, reducing total cost of ownership, reducing greenhouse gas (GHG) emissions, using more sustainable packaging and creating end-of-life recycling alternatives.
+We outline our expectations for suppliers in our AT&T Principles of Conduct for Suppliers, which cover topics such as eliminating wasteful practices, increasing energy efficiency, decreasing total cost of ownership, reducing greenhouse gas (GHG) emissions, using more sustainable packaging and creating end-of-life recycling alternatives.

 Informing Our Customers

-- Energy eﬃciency & charging: compliance of wireless device chargers with California Energy Commission (CEC) standards.
+- Energy eﬃciency & charging: Compliance of wireless device chargers with California Energy Commission standards.

-- End-of-life & recycling: assurance that batteries are readily removable, the device is easily disassembled by a recycler and contains recyclable materials equal to or greater than 65% of its mass.
+- End of life & recycling: Assurance that batteries are readily removable, the device is easily disassembled by a recycler, and the device contains recyclable materials equal to or greater than 65% of its mass.

-- Environmentally & socially responsible manufacturing: OEMs should have a Global Reporting Initiative (GRI) sustainability report, a conﬂict minerals disclosure, a standalone human rights policy or statement, management systems and public performance reporting for labor, occupational safety and environmental impact at assembly and/or supplier facilities.
+- Environmentally & socially responsible manufacturing: OEMs should have a Global Reporting Initiative sustainability report; a conﬂict minerals disclosure; a standalone human rights policy or statement; management systems; and public performance reporting for labor, occupational safety and environmental impact at assembly and/or supplier facilities.

-In 2019, we evaluated the Eco-Ratings 2.0 program and market trends to develop the structure for Eco-Rating 3.0.
+We evaluated the Eco-Ratings 2.0 program and market trends in 2019 to develop the structure for Eco-Ratings 3.0.
 The evaluation concentrated on improving the OEM submission and audit processes as well as program performance criteria.
 Our goal is to support the circular economy through steps such as working with OEMs to increase the use of recyclable components in a mobile device or accessory.

-AT&T is committed to working with our suppliers to develop devices that provide the best performance at the lowest energy consumption practicable.
-Our handset device manufacturers are designing smartphones to be highly eﬃcient without compromising user experience – including features that help optimize battery standby and usage time.
+AT&T is committed to working with our suppliers to develop devices that provide the best performance at the lowest possible energy consumption.
+For example, our handset device manufacturers are designing smartphones to be highly eﬃcient without compromising user experience.
+This includes features that optimize battery standby and usage time.